othrif/FakeObjectTools/README.md

 * MC-template Method
 * Fake Factor Method

-Also frameworks which can be used (as an example) to measure fake rates and real efficiencies for the Matrix Method.
+Also frameworks which can be used (as an example) to measure fake rates and real efficiencies for the Matrix Method are included.

 More details are given in the dedicated README file(s), and in the twiki page: https://twiki.cern.ch/twiki/bin/view/AtlasProtected/FakeObjectBgEstimation